Learn more about the Osteopathic Practice Standards (OPS) 2019 and understand the main changes that have been made from 2012.

 There is now a specific standard relating to the duty of candour (updated D3) and we have altered the wording of some standards to be more explicit about their meaning.

 Creating one set of standards

-In the current OPS, the Standard of Proficiency and Code of Practice are shown within the one document, but are separately delineated.
+In the previous OPS, the Standard of Proficiency and Code of Practice were shown within the one document, but separately delineated.
 In the updated version, we have improved clarity by having one set of standards which represents both the Standard of Proficiency and Code of Practice at the same time.